Life moves quickly. It’s easy to get distracted. But that can be costly.

 Miss an important financial date or deadline, and you could be on the hook for a penalty or lose out on a limited-time opportunity to save money.

-In this edition, we’ve rounded up the noteworthy money dates that are coming up in December.
+In this edition, we’ve rounded up the noteworthy money dates in December 2022.
 Take a look and mark your calendar with any dates that apply to you.

-Medicare recipients who have yet to do their open enrollment homework should check out our latest Medicare coverage and round up the following resources ASAP:
+Medicare recipients who have yet to do their open enrollment homework should round up the following resources ASAP:

 - Evidence of Coverage document

 If you plan to mail packages that you want to arrive by Dec.
 25, take note of the U.S. Postal Service’s 2022 holiday shipping deadlines.

 While the first such deadline — for retail ground service to overseas military or diplomatic addresses — was in early November, all the others fall on Dec.
 9 through Dec.
 23, depending on the service and location.

 If you managed to miss both Black Friday and Cyber Monday, know that you will likely have another chance to snag a deal on the second Monday of December, aka Green Monday.

 This retail holiday was started by eBay in 2007 because the second Monday of December was historically one of the company’s best days of the year for sales.

 Last year, big names like Macy’s and Target were among the retailers that “celebrated” Green Monday with sales.
 To learn what to expect from this year’s Green Monday sales, check out our article on the best things to buy in December.